graphql/graphql-spec/README.md

 tools.

-In order to be broadly adopted, GraphQL will have to target a wide variety of backends, frameworks, and languages, which will necessitate a collaborative effort across projects and organizations.
+In order to be broadly adopted, GraphQL will have to target a wide variety of backend environments, frameworks, and languages, which will necessitate a collaborative effort across projects and organizations.
 This specification serves as a point of coordination for this effort.

 Looking for help?
 Find resources [from the community](https://graphql.org/community/).